miriampayne/walkers-text-adventure/README.md

 * Added age to fight or run action function which prevented the game breaking at that point
 * Fixed incorrect syntax on input functions, there was an accidental space between input and parenthesis
 * Fixed issue with user entering invalid commands
+* Even if select (H)ouse or (B)arn, the game navigates to Shop

 Unsolved Bugs:

-* Even if I select (H)ouse or (B)arn, the game navigates to Shop
-* Retry function is not functioning on game over
+* Retry and win function messages are not functioning as expected in all cases

 # Deployment